Learn / Guides / Website analysis guide

 What it is: behavior analytics tools help you understand the behavior of your users as they interact with your website.
 Popular behavior analytics tools include user recordings (also a form of usability testing) and heat maps.

-Why it’s important: with web analytics, you usually see a ‘clean’ set of events (e.g., someone visited a homepage → clicked on a button → visited a pricing page, spent a lot of time on it) but you can’t quite know what happened in between those things—and how people behaved throughout the journey.
+Why it’s important: with web analytics, you usually get quantitative data that depicts a ‘clean’ set of events (e.g., someone visited a homepage → clicked on a button → visited a pricing page, spent a lot of time on it) but you can’t quite know what happened in between those things—and how people behaved throughout the journey.

 For example: maybe your users' time on page is high because they are trying to find something they can't immediately see; or maybe they got to the page by mistake and now they’re stuck because they don't know where else to go.
-Behavioral analytics allows you a close-up view of what’s happening on your site with clear visual data points.
+Behavioral analytics provides qualitative data that allows you a close-up view of what’s happening on your site with clear visual data points.

 How to do it: one of the most popular tools in this category are heat maps.
 These are visual representations of data that show the most popular (hot) and unpopular (cold) elements on your webpage.

-Heat maps are easy to set up and provide useful data for making decisions about website design.
+Heat maps are easy to set up and provide useful data for making decisions about the website design process.
 Use them to make sure people are seeing your most important content, clicking on the elements you want them to, and aren’t becoming confused or distracted when interacting with your pages.

 Empathizing with the user experience is the first step towards improving it.
 The data you collect during the user analysis process can help you get to know and understand your users better, which in turn will help you design improved customer experiences for them.